Anonymoustank/MFT-Client/README.md

 - Run "npm start" in the MFT-Client folder
 - Install the backend and run it (instructions found in the link above)

+## Contact:
+Contact Pranav Kadekodi at pkadekodi3@gatech.edu if you have any questions.

 ## Dependencies to run this app:
 - npm
 - git